FinGoal-app/model_ml/model1/README.md

 # ML-Predict-Savings
-This repository is created for a machine learning model to predict monthly savings.
+Hi, Jason here!
+This repository is dedicated to developing a machine learning model for predicting monthly savings.